Bono’s Haters Strike Again: ‘Stop Trying To Save The World And Get Back To Being A Rock Star’

 — U2-InTheNameOfLove (@U2ITNOL2UU2) January 8, 2017

-But not, as you might expect, from Australians fans of Bono and U2 who were disappointed that the tour might not come Down Under.
-Those people, it seems, went to the band’s Facebook page with their request that the tour includes Australia, and received the reply that the band is “working on it.”
+But not, as you might expect, from Australian fans of Bono and U2, who were disappointed that the tour might not come Down Under.
+Those people, it seems, went to the band’s Facebook page with their request that the tour includes Australia, and they received the reply that the band is “working on it.”

 Instead, the hate originated from those who claim to loathe Bono and U2 so much that just the mere mention of the man or his band is enough to set their fury alight.

-The messages of hate seem to have a common theme: that Bono is “smug,” “pompous,” and that the band is “overrated.”
+The messages of hate seem to have a common theme: that Bono is “smug” and “pompous,” and that the band is “overrated.”

 One comment in particular, from Melbourne’s 3AW radio station’s program producer Ken Francis, gathered a lot of support.